 The BSN program offers a program of study to students with advanced standing or previous bachelor degrees and prerequisite courses.
 Students enter directly into third year level courses, and focus exclusively on nursing courses so they may complete the BSN degree in 20 months.

-The BSN program is specifically designed to prepare nurses to meet current and emerging health care needs in Canada within the context of increasing globalization of health care concerns, and to meet the BCCNP professional practice requirements of entry-level graduates.
+The BSN program is specifically designed to prepare nurses to meet current and emerging health care needs in Canada within the context of increasing globalization of health care concerns, and to meet the BCCNM Entry-Level Competencies for Registered Nurses.
 In keeping with the SoN Academic Plan, set within the context of the University’s vision for the 21st century (TREK 2010), overall key priorities are people, learning, research, community, and internationalization.

 All clinical learning experiences provide students with the opportunity to apply entry-level competencies in providing direct care to clients.
 The expected level of student performance increases as students progress from basic client experiences to more complex client conditions and situations.